clodobox/PDF-OCR-RENAME/README.md

 docker-compose up -d
 ```

+**Or you can use `make` and the `Makefile` to build and run the containers.
+Just run `make` to display the available commands.
+The `Makefile` detects if
+`podman-compose` is installed and will try to use it.
+Otherwise it will fallback
+to `docker-comspose`.**

 ## Information

 * This is an unfinished project that will certainly never be completed.
-  No notion of safety, optimization or simply common sense was used
+  No notion of safety, optimization or simply common sense was used.
 * This project is used in a very specific context and will certainly not be usable out-of-the-box by anyone.
-* If you'd like to adapt it for your own use to recognize other text elements in PDFs, feel free to use AI to easily find the changes you need to make to the RenameMyPDF.py file.
 * CPU requirements can be very high if you're processing a lot of files.
-It is possible to limit the number of threads in the OCR module.
+It is possible to limit the number of threads in the config.yml.

 ## Next step

-* Bug fix with RenameMyPDF (file not found)
+* ~~Fix "file not found" error~~
-* Group all parameters together so that anything useful can be changed quickly.
+* ~~Group all parameters together so that anything useful can be changed quickly.~~
-* Making a version in a single docker
+* ~~Making a version in a single docker~~
 * Improved logging